flan/sillytavern.diy/guides/api_model_specific/model_whatsits.md

 This is both very complex and very simple.
 There's enough complexity in this document already.

 Some models may be advertised as being "iMatrix" (or "i1") and these typically have far more downloads.
 This is because they are generally better: their quanitsation process involves additional analysis to determine the most important weights and gives them more presence in the compressed model.
-This is much slower to produce and a little slower to evaluate (though nothing compared to the memory-bandwdith problem), so as long as the slightly larger size isn't a problem for your VRAM, just go for iMatrix.
+This is much slower to produce and a little slower to evaluate (though nothing compared to the memory-bandwidth problem), so as long as the slightly larger size isn't a problem for your VRAM, just go for iMatrix.

-As for other flags like `K` and `IQ`, which refer to refer to how blocks of weights are grouped or split, this can generally be ignored in facour of picking the largest usable model from a given quantised set. `S`, `M`, and `L` mean the same thing they do for shirt-sizes: small, medium, large, and are really just there for min/maxing when every byte and clock-cycle matters.
+As for other flags like `K` and `IQ`, which refer to refer to how blocks of weights are grouped or split, this can generally be ignored in favour of picking the largest usable model from a given quantised set. `S`, `M`, and `L` mean the same thing they do for shirt-sizes: small, medium, large, and are really just there for min/maxing when every byte and clock-cycle matters.

 ## Layers, context, and memory-footprint

 When an LLM is constructed, it is partitioned into "layers".
 If you can run the entire model in VRAM (or system RAM), this shouldn't be much of a consideration.
 But if you need to split models across multiple GPUs or between a GPU and system RAM, it becomes a very important concept.

 As each output-token is evaluated, the context being processed must be available for both analysis and production, and this is done one layer at a time.
-This means that, for *each token produced*, the working context, which is typically around 1 GiB per 2k tokens (due to another process, known as "vectorisation", that ascribes semantic and contextual significance to the token itself as it is evaulated, well beyond `311` representing "cat"), must be relocated to the same memory-pool as the next stage of execution.
+This means that, for *each token produced*, the working context, which is typically around 1 GiB per 2k tokens (due to another process, known as "vectorisation", that ascribes semantic and contextual significance to the token itself as it is evaluated, well beyond `311` representing "cat"), must be relocated to the same memory-pool as the next stage of execution.
 This can introduce a very severe bandwidth limitation that might not have been considered before: the PCIe bus.
 This need to move context around is why there is such a sharp drop-off in token-generation speed when more than one layer is located in either pool and why it may be faster to only use system memory than to split layers with a GPU.

 ## Mixture of Experts (MoE)